BananaAccounting/Germany/EÜRDossier/Readme.md

 * Test EÜR accounting files in user community
     * Publish/ send a version of new EÜR accounting file to existing Banana users in Germany and get feedback

-* Start develop/ write content/ guide for German users
+* Start to develop/ write/ create content/ guide for German users
     * Text descriptions and explanations, create user szenarios, examples, screenshots
     * research and integrate tax and accounting specific know-how and external resources

-#### Time line, budget, involved resources

-to be discussed/ detailed